Delay on broadcast erasure channels under random linear combinations: Delay under random linear combinations

 where ``c.t.s.'' stands for {\em current time slot}.
-That is, the event $\{Y_{n:n}^{(\cbf)} = y\}$ conditioned on the event of successes for active receivers $S$ in the current time slot, is the same as the event $\{ 1 + Y_{n:n}^{(\cbf-\mathbf{1}_S)} = y \}$, which is just an example of the common first-step analysis technique in probability.
-But this allows us to equate arbitrary powers $r$ of both sides, i.e.,
+That is, the event $\{Y_{n:n}^{(\cbf)} = y\}$ conditioned on the event of successes for active receivers $S$ in the current time slot, is the same as the (unconditional) event $\{ 1 + Y_{n:n}^{(\cbf-\mathbf{1}_S)} = y \}$.
+In other words, conditioning on the number of successes in the current time slot affects the state (the number of successes to go) but, aside from that, the system probabilistically restarts itself.
+Next, we can equate arbitrary powers $r$ of both sides, i.e.,

 On this basis, our recurrence can be generalized to one for higher moments of $Y_{n:n}$, e.g., for the state-dependent case:

 with boundary condition $\Ebb\left[\left(Y_{n:n}^{(\mathbf{0})}\right)^r\right] = 0$. \end{remark}